 - the steps which it is proposed to take to promote the licensing objectives

-If your application for a Premises Licence is granted the operating schedule will be incorporated in to the licence itself as it sets out the permitted activities and any limitations on those activities
+If your application for a Premises Licence is granted the operating schedule will be incorporated in to the licence itself as it sets out the permitted activities and any limitations on those activities.

 A plan of the premises will need to be submitted with every application for a Premises Licence.
-The plan will need to be drawn in standard scale where one millimeter represents 100 millimeters, unless you have previously agreed with the Licensing Department that another scale is acceptable.
+The plan will need to be drawn in standard scale where one millimetre represents 100 millimetres, unless you have previously agreed with the Licensing Department that another scale is acceptable.
 You will need to describe any areas which you intend to provide for people to consume alcohol that you intend to supply under the general description of the premises.
 The plan must be outlined in red where the licensable activities are to take place.

 The plan can also to show: